-We rely on the phase-in rules of the SEC and Nasdaq with respect to the independence of our audit committee.
+We relied on the phase-in rules of the SEC and Nasdaq with respect to the independence of our audit committee.
 These rules require all members of our audit committee must meet the independence standard for audit committee members within one year of our initial public offering.
+All current members of our audit committee meet the independence requirements.